filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/datacap/index.md

 func TotalSupply() TokenAmount {}
 ```

-Return the total supply of DataCap token.
+Return the total supply of the DataCap token.

 `uint` TotalSupplyMethodNum: 114981429.